-Seven years after making his home with Ngomane Shaka was taken into the service of Dingiswayo, a famous Mtetwa ruler.
-Shaka grew up to be skilled warrior of great strength.
-His outstanding deeds of courage attracted the attention of his overlord and, rising rapidly in Dingiswayo’s army, he became one of his foremost commanders.
-At this time, Shaka was given the name Nodumehlezi (the one who when seated causes the earth to rumble).
+Shaka grew up to be a skilled warrior of great strength.
+His regiment did not fail to note his prowess as a warrior and he was allowed to lead the giya (victory dance).
+Shaka’s outstanding deeds of courage would see him rise as one of Dinigiswayo’s foremost commanders.
+He was given the name, Nodumehlezi (the one who when seated causes the earth to rumble).
 He was the tallest man in the army, standing well over six feet.
-He was broad shouldered, slim waisted, and his frame was svelte and elegantly knit.
+He was broad-shouldered, slim-waisted, and his frame was svelte and elegantly knit.
 In strength and daring he had no equal.
-In combats of wrestling and other matches he was wont to take on two of the strongest rivals at a time and down them both.
+In combats of wrestling and other matches, he would take on two of the strongest rivals at a time and beat them both.
 He was also the best and most graceful dancer.
 He became the idol of his people.
-One of Shaka’s most talked-about exploits at this time was a combat with a huge madman who was terrorizing the district.
+One of Shaka’s most talked-about exploits at this time was combat with a huge madman who was terrorizing the district.
 He had robbed and killed a number of people, and when several soldiers were sent to take him into custody, he beat them off.
 Shaka attacked him singlehandedly and in a terrific fight killed him.

 Even his father who had once cast him off, became one of his greatest admirers.
 The latter on a visit to Dingiswayo, was honoured by a traditional dance, and seeing one of the warriors, whose fire and grace excelled all the others asked who he was.
 When told that it was his own son he was so delighted that he called him over and named him his heir despite the fact that he was not born of a union with one of his own wives.

-An English traveller who knew Shaka well, said of these warriors, “Their figures are the noblest that my eye has ever gazed upon; their movements the most graceful; and their attitude the proudest—standing like forms of monumental bronze.”
-They hailed Shaka by stating: “You mountain, you lion, you elephant, you that are Black.”
+An English traveler who knew Shaka well, said of these warriors, “Their figures are the noblest that my eye has ever gazed upon; their movements the most graceful; and their attitude the proudest—standing like forms of monumental bronze.
+They hailed Shaka by stating: ‘You mountain, you lion, you elephant, you that are Black.’”

 Shaka supposedly introduced cowhide shields, which were much stronger than the iron or wood shields used previously.
-He also changed the attack formation, modelling it after the shape of a bull’s horns.
-This was a three-part attack system in which seasoned warriors form the “chest” of the horn at the front, pinning the enemy into a position where it can be easily attacked.
+He also changed the attack formation, modeling it after the shape of a bull’s horns.
+This was a three-part attack system in which seasoned warriors formed the “chest” of the horn at the front, pinning the enemy into a position where it could be easily attacked.
 Younger warriors would form the “horns” and encircle the enemy, attacking from the sides, and additional warriors formed the “loins,” standing behind the “chest” with their back to the battle, protecting against any additional attackers.
 He also had warriors carry different colored or patterned shields, depending on their rank.
-In a troop of hundreds, this made it much easier for the warriors to know exactly where to go when forming the bull horn.
+In a troop of hundreds, this made it much easier for the warriors to know exactly where to go when forming the bullhorn.

 Shaka was concerned not only with the efficiency of military techniques but also with the consolidation of political authority.
 He saw the creation of a strong and efficient army as a means of establishing order and eliminating the rampant banditry of states and individual groups.
-He also took several precautions to consolidate his power by eliminating many of his relatives that could try to usurp his position, before setting out to settle old scores with the Langeni, who had been cruel to him when he was a boy.
-Invading their lands, he called the whole people together, and picking out those against whom he bore a grudge, had them all impaled on sharp stakes, set the stakes on fire, and left them to die in slow agony.
+He also took several precautions to consolidate his power by eliminating many of his relatives who could try to usurp his position, before setting out to settle old scores with the Langeni, who had been cruel to him when he was a boy.
+After surrounding them, he called for all the people to be brought before him.
+He singled out all those who had humiliated him and his mother and told them that they would all die: “This is the death I have in mind for you.
+The slayers will sharpen the projecting upright poles in this cattle-kraal–one for each of you.
+They will then lead you there, and four of them will you up singly and impale you on each of the sharpened poles.
+There you will stay till you die, and your bodies, or what will be left of them by the birds, will stay there as a testimony to all, what punishment awaits those who slander me and my mother.”

 His next objective was Panagashe, ruler of the Butelizi.
 When the two forces met, the Butelizi, confident in their old way of victory, threw their spears.
-But to their amazement, Shaka’s warriors caught the weapons on their shields, flung the spears back, and charged down on them with blood curdling yells.
-Soon the Butelizi were in headlong flight.
-Shaka took all their cattles, and gave the young captive warriors the option of joining his army or death.
+But to their amazement, Shaka’s warriors caught the weapons on their shields, flung the spears back, and charged down on them with blood-curdling yells.
+Soon the Butelizi were on a headlong flight.
+Shaka took all their cattle and gave the young captive warriors the option of joining his army or death.
 His men then slaughtered the rest, except the young wives and virgins.
 As to Pangashe, he left him to die a slow death sitting upright on a sharp stake.

 After wiping out several other smaller nations, Shaka set out against Matwane, chief of the Ngwanemi, who was held to be invincible.
-To stimulate his courage, this ferocious king had the habit of drinking the gall from the livers of the rulers he had slain.
 When Matwane learned of Shaka’s plan, he marched off to ally himself with Zwide, King of the Ndwande.

 After Dingiswayo, Zwide was the most powerful king in South Africa, and he too thirsted for supreme power.
 He welcomed Matwane and the two hatched a plan to eliminate Dingiswayo.
 Instead of attacking him openly, they enticed him into a hut and chopped off his head.
 Taking out his heart, liver, and other vital organs, Zwide boiled them and drained off the fat for a charm.

 Zwide, now ready, marched to meet Shaka.
 Fearing that the powerful Ngwanes might join Zwides forces, Shaka attacked them, massacring some 30,000 of them.
-While in the vicinity, he annihilated the Tembas for good measure.
+While in the vicinity, he annihilated the Tembas.
 Zwide on the march, induced other rulers to join him but this did not help.
 The two finally met on the banks of the Mhlatuze River and a battle fought until the river ran red with blood and corpses piled deep.
-It was Zwide who withdrew.
-Zwide, with strengthened army, headed once again for Zululand.
-On the march to meet him, Shaka laid waste all the land over which Zwide would pass, and then withdrew.
+It was Zwide who withdrew, and headed once again for Zululand.
+On the march to meet him, Shaka laid waste all the land over which Zwide would pass and then withdrew.
 Zwide, who had left his base with only a day’s ration in the expectation that he could forage cattle and food on the way, found himself without food.
-After four days, when Zwide’s men were worn out from hunger, Shaka sent out his young blood to attack them and there was great slaughter and another victory.
+After four days, when Zwide’s men were worn out from hunger, Shaka sent out his young blood to attack them achieving another great victory.

 After this massacre, Shaka’s nearest enemy was at least 600 miles away.
 Some nations, fearing him had fled further.
-By 1820, four years after he started out on his first campaign and at the age of thirty-four, Shaka had conquered a territory larger than France.
-A ring of desert land and devastated area protected it from invasion.
+By 1820, four years after he started out on his first campaign, and at the age of thirty-four, Shaka had conquered a territory larger than France.
+A ring of desert land and a devastated area protected it from invasion.
 His people had become immensely wealthy.
 His warriors saluted him, “Bayede!” the equivalent of “Hail Caesar!”
-Then to clashing swords they would chant:
+Then to clashing swords, they would chant:

 “Thou has scattered all the nations